Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 My PhD students - many funded by the AHRC or other international sponsors - conduct research into a wide range of related areas, including (previous and current work): colonial and postcolonial architecture and urbanism in Hong Kong, Malaysia, Indonesia and Taiwan; media and architectural imagery in London and Shanghai; everyday spaces, housing, landscape and post-apartheid architecture in South Africa; turnpike roads in the UK; construction sites in 1960s Paris; Deleuze, cinema and the London Underground; British amusement parks; psychotopography in the work of LA novelist Steve Erickson; capoeira and the favelas of Rio de Janeiro; the concept and condition of stasis; and graffiti-like writings on everyday urban surfaces.

-As Director and Head of the UCL Bartlett School of Architecture from 2001-09, I had overall responsibility for the management of all aspects of its various teaching programmes, including matters of resourcing and staffing, quality assurance, professional accreditation and course development.
+As Director and Head of the UCL Bartlett School of Architecture from 2001-09, I had oversaw all aspects of its teaching programmes, including matters of resourcing and staffing, quality assurance, professional accreditation and course development.
 I have also served as Vice-Dean Academic Affairs and Faculty Tutor for the Bartlett, been a member of the RIBA Education Committee from 2003-10 and chair of the RIBA President’s Medals Dissertation Prize (1999-2003), and acted as Council Member and Vice-Chair of SCHOSA (2006-09).

-External and PhD examining has been conducted at Witswaterand University, University of Melbourne, University of New South Wales, Birkbeck College, Goldsmiths, Slade School of Fine Art, University of Strathclyde, Central St. Martins, National University of Singapore, University of East London, University of Nottingham and Middlesex University.
+External and PhD examining has been conducted at Witswaterand University, University of Melbourne, University of New South Wales, University of Sydney, Birkbeck College, Goldsmiths, Slade School of Fine Art, University of Strathclyde, Central St. Martins, National University of Singapore, University of East London, University of Nottingham and Middlesex University.

 I have also been involved in teaching through various workshops and visiting appointments at several other institutions worldwide, including the Architectural Association, University of Westminster, School of African & Oriental Studies, Royal College of Art, Technische Universität (Berlin), Ayoama Gakuin University (Tokyo) and Oslo School of Architecture.